dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/capture-vision-router/settings.md

 ## getSimplifiedSettings

-Get the object of the currently active `DSSimplifiedCaptureVisionSettings`.
+Retrieves a simplified version of the capture settings for a specific template.

 <div class="sample-code-prefix"></div>
 >- Objective-C